By Chen Hui, Finland

 The self-denying missionary work for the cross makes the Aucas gain new life.
 Five corns of wheat die but bring forth much fruit.
-Today,’ salvation of the cross has already spread to the ends of the universe.
-The Lord promised that He would bestow us the everlasting gospel in (See Revelation 14:6).
+Today, Jesus’ salvation of the cross has already spread to the ends of the universe.
+The Lord promised that He would bestow us the everlasting gospel in the last days (See Revelation 14:6).
 Now, the prophecies of the Lord’s coming have already been fulfilled.
 That the Aucas aren’t ready to accept the gospel of the Lord’s salvation has led to an irreparable regret.
 My friend, are you ready to accept the everlasting gospel?

 Recommended for you: